 The villas were constructed with attention paid to the smallest of details.
 Each one is equipped with its own wine cellar and deck, providing a private view of Mt Camel and its vineyards.
 The Cellars is priced towards the higher end of the Heathcote spectrum, but is worth it, especially for a more romantic stay for a couple.

 The Rochy Wine Tavern is situated 20 or so minutes north of The Shiraz Republic.
 Mick, a novelist and the owner, offers great accommodation in a beautiful, old rural hotel.
 The tavern serves pub meals and wood-fired pizzas, craft beer and – of course – boasts a fantastic wine list featuring many of the more northern-sided Heathcote wineries.
 For local winery tours, the Tavern has a mini-van bookable for groups and driven by Mick.
 The hotel has free WiFi too!

 Did anyone say swimming pool?
 The Heathcote Inn is a former squash court, renovated into sleek and simple hotel rooms.
-At its bar beside the pool, the Inn has four craft beers on tap (the only bar in town to serve anything but Carlton), a local wine list and snacks and nibblies.
+At its bar beside the pool, the Inn has six craft beers on tap, a local wine list and a full-scale restaurant.
 Other features include WiFi, a 24-hour laundromat and a children’s playground.

 Cranford Cottage & Mt Ida ecoCabin

 At the foot of Mt Ida, just a few minutes north of Heathcote town centre, you will find these modern-rustic self-contained options.
 Cranford Cottage sleeps up to two couples and has access to a bush golf course of four holes.
 The ecoCabin sleeps one couple, leaves no carbon footprint, includes a record player, some vinyls and a deck with a great view.
 The surrounding property has a nice little damn for cooling off in and a small vineyard of its own.